opentelekomcloud-infra/api-monitoring/README.md

  - install/connect_influx_to_grafana.yaml - Creates a read-only user for grafana on a specific (user-input) influxdb instance and provision corresponding datasource to the grafana.
 A random password is generated for that and not really saved anywhere (except datasource itself).

 ## Developer setup

+#NOTE:# This is under reworking currently to reuse as much pieces from the proper installation as possible.

 It is possible to use tools for development purposes locally with the help of docker-compose (P.S. minishift/minikube would be nice to have)
 In order to start it prepare inventory by copying testing inventory folder into something useful (please note testing inventory is saved in git, therefore please do not place any sensitive information.
 Inventory/production is excluded by gitignore not to accidentially leak data) and modify data as you need (especially cloud credentials in the clouds.yaml must be real).